-It can be frustrating to know that no cure exists for lymphedema.
-But if you're frustrated with the daily bandaging or constant need to protect your affected limb, know that you can control some aspects of lymphedema.
+It can be frustrating to know there's no cure for lymphedema.
+However, you can control some aspects of lymphedema.
 To help you cope, try to:

 - Take care of your affected limb.
 Do your best to prevent complications in your arm or leg.
 Clean your skin daily, looking over every inch of your affected limb for signs of trouble, such as cracks and cuts.
 Apply lotion to prevent dry skin.

 - Take care of your whole body.
-Eat a diet full of fruits and vegetables.
+Eat a diet rich in fruits and vegetables.
 Exercise daily, if you can.
-Reduce the stress in your life that you can control.
-Try to get enough sleep so that you wake up refreshed each morning.
-Taking care of your body gives you more energy, encourages healing and helps you control your lymphedema.
+Reduce stress.
+Try to get enough sleep.
+Taking care of your body gives you more energy and encourages healing.

 You Are ...
 The Campaign for Mayo Clinic